gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 If you have questions, or want advice, you can contact the organisers [gophercon@gopheracademy.org](mailto:gophercon@gopheracademy.org) or in the [#gophercon-denver](https://gophers.slack.com/messages/gophercon-denver/) slack channel (If you need an invite to the Gophers' slack, [use this link](https://invite.slack.golangbridge.org/)).

-See you all in July.
+See you all in July!

 David Cheney (on behalf of the proposal committee)